 The gallbladder is a small pouch-like organ on the right side of your abdomen.
 Its job is to store and release bile, a substance made by the liver to help you digest fats.
-The most frequent forms of gallbladder disease arise from having too much cholesterol or bilirubin, a liver pigment, in your bile.
-This leads to:

 Fortunately, you can live a healthy life without your gallbladder, and the surgery to remove it is relatively simple.
 Without a gallbladder, bile can move directly from your liver to your intestines to aid in digestion.
-However, there is still some chance that you might experience side effects after gallbladder removal.
+However, there’s still some chance that you might experience side effects after gallbladder removal.

 Difficulty digesting fat